 For liquor lovers, New Riff Distilling is an absolute must when visiting Cincinnati, Ohio – except it’s not actually in Cincinnati, Ohio, but rather Newport in Northern Kentucky.
 Fear not, though, for it’s only a ten-minute drive from downtown.

-They offer seasonal and limited-edition spirits, tours, tastings, and a program of annual events.
+They offer seasonal and limited-edition spirits, tours, tastings, and annual events.
 And, of course, bottles of New Riff’s award-winning bourbon and gin are available for purchase.

 Tours are offered daily and last about 45 minutes, and you’ll receive a souvenir glass to commemorate your visit.
 And if you happen to be stuck for things to do on a Saturday night, you can catch live music in the bar while you sup delectable cocktails made with concoctions distilled on the premises.
 Where do I sign up?